GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ## Rendering your first image ##

 Now that you have defined the layout of your scene, you should perform a quick test-render to check that everything is working as expected.
-In order to do that, you need to place some render-related nodes to define your script's render settings.
+In order to do that, you need to place some render-related nodes to define your graph's render settings.

 Create the render settings nodes: